-An ideal blend to create a tasty Mediterranean cuisine and to flavour your barbecues.
+An ideal blend to create tasty Mediterranean cuisine and to flavour your barbecues.
 We like their powerful aromas that are recognizable by all.
 A quality that makes the difference in your recipes!

 Dosage: A pinch is enough to embalm your dishes.

-Packaging : 40g resealable bag - aroma preservation.
+Packaging : 40g resealable bag - conservation of aromas.

-"Discover an original recipe for Provence herbs"
+"Discover an original recipe of Provence herbs"

 Warning: Last items in stock!

 Did you know that?
 The term "Herbes de Provence" is an unprotected trade name.
 There is no official recipe.
-Only 10% of the herbal blends sold in France are grown in France
+Only 10% of the mixtures of herbs of Provence sold in France are grown in France

 It then remains to compose the mixture of herbs of Provence by respecting the following proportions:

 27% savory (Satureia hydrangeas)

 27% oregano (Origanum vulgare)